-Please note that declining to respond to questions posed by the other party's advisor during a hearing, will impact the Panel's ability to rely upon the information provided by that party.

-unless the complainant determines to withdraw the complaint and the University determines to abide by that request.
+12 Please note that declining to respond to questions posed by the other party's advisor during a hearing, will impact the Panel's ability to rely upon the information provided by that party.
+The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request.